-There are a huge number of configuration options for the Sample with Occurrences Form and they are all described in the hints below each option in the edit form.
+There are a huge number of configuration options for the Enter a single record or list of records (customisable) form and they are all described in the hints below each option in the edit form.
 Rather than go through them all, in this tutorial we’ll take a look at a few useful options to get a feel for the configuration process.

 At the top of the page, you should see a View tab and an Edit tab.
 Drupal adds these to the page automatically if your user account has permissions to edit the current page, so your recorders will not normally see the tabs.
 Click the Edit tab then find and expand the Species section of the configuration form.
 Set the following options: